Qin Shi Huang: Reputation and assessment

-Traditional Chinese historiography almost always portrayed the First Emperor of the Chinese unified states as a brutal tyrant who had an obsessive fear of assassination.
+Traditional Chinese historiography almost always portrayed the Emperor as a brutal tyrant who had an obsessive fear of assassination.
 Ideological antipathy towards the Legalist State of Qin was established as early as 266 BC, when Confucian philosopher Xunzi disparaged it.
 Later Confucian historians condemned the emperor, alleging that he burned the classics and buried Confucian scholars alive.
 They eventually compiled a list of the Ten Crimes of Qin to highlight his tyrannical actions.

 The famous Han poet and statesman Jia Yi concluded his essay The Faults of Qin (過秦論, Guò Qín Lùn) with what was to become the standard Confucian judgment of the reasons for Qin's collapse.
 Jia Yi's essay, admired as a masterpiece of rhetoric and reasoning, was copied into two great Han histories and has had a far-reaching influence on Chinese political thought as a classic illustration of Confucian theory.
 He attributed Qin's disintegration to its internal failures.
 Jia Yi wrote that:

-In more modern times, historical assessment of the First Emperor different from traditional Chinese historiography began to emerge.
+In the modern period, assessments began to emerge that differed from those of traditional historiography.
 The reassessment was spurred on by the weakness of China in the latter half of the 19th century and early 20th century.
-At that time some began to regard Confucian traditions as an impediment to China's entry into the modern world, opening the way for changing perspectives.
+At that time, some began to regard Confucian traditions as an impediment to China's entry into the modern world, opening the way for changing perspectives.

 At a time when foreign nations encroached upon Chinese territory, leading Kuomintang historian Xiao Yishan emphasized the role of Qin Shi Huang in repulsing the northern barbarians, particularly in the construction of the Great Wall.